 If you are not employed in a relevant sector, you may want to complete a desk-based dissertation or to carry out research.
 Aberystwyth University can host a limited number of students carrying out relevant research projects.

+The Advanced Media Production scheme is proud to offer flexible, post-graduate qualification opportunities.
 Our modules are designed to be flexible so that you can fit studying around your work and other commitments.
 We would anticipate students spending approximately 10-15 hours a week per module studying.

+Additionally some modules contain weekly learning activities.
+Failure to produce these weekly tasks will prohibit the student from extensions and re-sit eligibility.
 If you are working full time we strongly advise against taking more than one module at the same time, at least until you have completed one and are aware of the workload entailed.

 There are no exams.
 Each module contains a combination of practice and assessed assignments.
 These include tasks such as completing a report as if for a trade journal; reviewing the latest literature, data analysis, essays, process design, digital stories; or on-line presentations.
 Each module features online learning activities which may be used in contribution to your assessment.